 Available with a Clinical Nurse Leader, Nurse Educator, or Nurse Administrator track, Queens online Master of Science in Nursing programs are designed to prepare nurses as interdisciplinary, collaborative nursing leaders.
 Learn more.

 Master the business side of healthcare.
 The online Master of Health Administration gives you the business savvy to lead, manage and grow healthcare organizations.
 The applied curriculum is built on universal business practices and principled leadership, providing you with the skills and confidence to approach, address and solve healthcare’s intricate operational challenges.
 Learn more.

 Earn the communication credential designed for this century.
-Taught by award-winning faculty, the online M.A. in Communication serves the School’s mission to prepare students to become aware and engaged citizens, advocates and leaders in their communities through a modern curriculum blending theory with practice.
+Taught by award-winning faculty, the program prepares students to create cohesive and comprehensive messaging plans through a modern curriculum that blends theory with practice and digital tools with traditional platforms.
 Learn more.

 Gain educational leadership skills with personalized faculty support.
 Learn to spearhead change and make a difference at your school — and in your career — with the online Master of Arts in Educational Leadership from the Cato School of Education at Queens.
 Learn more.

 Queens University of Charlotte has optimized the online learning experience, eliminating the perceived obstacles typically associated with learning online.
 Through our innovative learning management system, MyCourses, you can access coursework anywhere while seamlessly engaging with colleagues, students and professors.
 Stay engaged in virtual lectures and participate using today’s latest tools and technologies.
 Benefits and features include but are not limited to the following:

 - Real-time collaboration

 - 24/7 access via tablets and mobile devices